Phileosopher/commonplace/humanity.md

 If the soul exists, the essence of a person is that soul, and their body is simply the thing the person operates.

+APPLICATION: The soul is the only vehicle that we keep after this life, in whatever form that expresses.

 ## Soul components

 We can't know precisely what a soul *is* (including whether it's simply a component of the body), but we can still identify certain things as being "soul-like" that express onto [reality](reality.md).